Dick York: Early life

 He was born on September 4, 1928, in Fort Wayne, Indiana, to Bernard York, a salesman, and Betty, a seamstress.
 He grew up in Chicago, where a Catholic nun first recognized his vocal promise.
 He began his career at the age of 15 as the star of the CBS radio program That Brewster Boy.
 He also appeared in hundreds of other radio shows and instructional films before heading to New York City, where he acted on Broadway in Tea and Sympathy and Bus Stop.
 He performed with stars including Paul Muni and Joanne Woodward in live television broadcasts and with Janet Leigh, Jack Lemmon, and Glenn Ford in movies, including My Sister Eileen and Cowboy.

 While filming the movie They Came to Cordura (1959) with Gary Cooper and Rita Hayworth, he suffered a permanent, disabling back injury.
 In York's own words, "Gary Cooper and I were propelling a handcar carrying several 'wounded' men down [the] railroad track.
 I was on the bottom stroke of this sort of teeter-totter mechanism that made the handcar run.
 I was just lifting the handle up as the director yelled 'cut!' and one of the 'wounded' cast members reached up and grabbed the handle.
 Now, instead of lifting the expected weight, I was suddenly, jarringly, lifting his entire weight off the flatbed – 180 pounds (Note: 180 lb) or so.
 The muscles along the right side of my back tore.
 They just snapped and let loose.
 And that was the start of it all."
-This left him in debilitating pain, which would, years later, result in him being unable to continue working on Bewitched.
+This left him in debilitating pain, which would, years later, result in his being unable to continue working on Bewitched.

 York's injury did not immediately end his career.
 In 1960, a year after his injury, York played Bertram Cates (modeled on John Thomas Scopes, of Monkey Trial fame) in the film version of Inherit the Wind.

 York went on to star with Gene Kelly and Leo G. Carroll in the ABC comedy-drama Going My Way (1962).
 He was cast in the series, which lasted one season, as Tom Colwell, who operates a secular youth center.

 York appeared in dozens of episodes of now-classic television series, including Justice, Alfred Hitchcock Presents, The Alfred Hitchcock Hour, The Untouchables, Rawhide, The Americans, Wagon Train, Father Knows Best, and CBS's The Twilight Zone, The Virginian, and Route 66.